 Building a spend-based emissions calculation for Scope 3 is a process of dividing and conquering:

-1. Choose a factor database to use depending on the needs of your client.
+- Choose a factor database to use depending on your needs.
 The more detailed the factor categories, the more time it will take to build the inventory.

-5. Document matching logic for each step in a seperate sheet for future reference, to ensure consistency in methodology year on year for the same client’s inventory.
+- Document matching logic for each step in a seperate sheet for future reference, to ensure consistency in methodology year on year for the same inventory.

-Want to automate the accurate matching of emission factors to your client data, and ensure consistency year on year without having to track it yourself?
-With Avarni’s carbon management software built for consultants, you can:
+Want to automate the accurate matching of emission factors to your data, and ensure consistency year on year without having to track it yourself?
+With Avarni, you can:

-• Automate the mapping of emission factors to your client’s data using AI from a range of the most popular spend-based factor databases used in corporate inventories, such as EPA, DEFRA and EXIOBASE — eliminating risk of using a factor that may not be the most appropriate.
+- Automate the mapping of emission factors to your data using AI from a range of the most popular spend-based factor databases used in corporate inventories, such as EPA, DEFRA and EXIOBASE — eliminating risk of using a factor that may not be the most appropriate.

-• Auto-saving of factor mappings as you review, ensuring you get the same results when you upload data for the same client next year.
+- Auto-saving of factor mappings as you review, ensuring you get the same results when you upload data next year.